 - Participate in intramurals.
 Participating in intramural sports on campus is an excellent way to become connected to Lycoming.
 Joining an intramural team will give you the opportunity to meet other students with the same interests as you.
 Consider going to the recreation center to work out or joining an intramural team instead of leaving campus as soon as your classes are over.

 - Find a job on campus.
 Working on campus is an excellent way to meet people.
-It gives you the opportunity to get to know staff, become more familiar with the campus and, by spending extra time on campus, you will become more aware of campus activities that you could join.
+It gives you the opportunity to get to know staff, become more familiar with the campus and, by spending extra time on campus, you will become more aware of campus activities that you can attend.

 Commonly Asked Questions:

 Where do I get my ID card?

 You can get your ID card at the Safety and Security Office located in the lower level Rich Hall.
 Your ID is needed for nearly everything you do on campus including checking out books at the library, obtaining tickets for athletic events and entry to the Campus Recreation Center and academic buildings.
 Lost ID cards can be replaced at the Department of Safety and Security for a cost of $20.

 Where can I find my class schedule?